CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Experimental Evaluation

 \subsection{System Overheads}

 \systemName incurs two types of systemic overheads in its execution.
-First is the overhead of scaling as the number of resources change over time.
+First, \systemName incurs switching overhead, which is the overhead of scaling or suspending, as the number of resources changes over time.
 The scaling overhead is a function of the application state size (e.g., the number of parameters in ML models).
-In our experiments, the scaling overhead was between 20-40 seconds.
+Although \systemName did not account for this overhead in its scheduling decisions, in our experiments, the scaling overhead was between 20-40 seconds.
 We note that \suspendPolicy incurs similar overheads as the state is scale-independent.
 The second source of overhead is the time needed by \profilerName to obtain marginal capacity curves.
 As mentioned in \S\ref{sec:profiler}, profiling time can be configured using profile duration $\alpha$ at each allocation level, and granularity $\beta$ of allocations profiled.
 We use $\alpha=1$ minute, and $\beta=1$, i.e., we profile across all possible allocation levels.
-Thus, for our evaluation, the once-needed total profile time was 40 minutes, 8-minutes per workload in Figure~\ref{fig:scalabilty-effect}.
+Thus, the one-time profiling took 40 minutes, where each workload in Figure~\ref{fig:scalabilty-effect} took only 8 minutes.

 \emph{\textbf{Key Takeaway.} CarbonScaler's systemic overheads are small, configurable, and generally occur once.}